 The Help I Wish My Husband and I Had!

-Basically, we are creating the type of in-depth training that I wish had been available years ago to my husband and me—as well the parade of flummoxed therapists from which we sought help.
+Basically, we are creating the type of in-depth training that I wish my husband and I had 20+ years ago.
+I wish that the parade of well-meaning flummoxed therapists we saw had it, too.

 - Psychological education: Solid, and even entertaining, information about what ADHD is—and is not; the predictable patterns and solutions [available now in Course 1: Foundations]

 - Examining, and dismantling, the Dysfunctional Interaction Cycle: Understanding how poor coping responses, born of not realizing that ADHD is part of the equation, can further compound the confusion for both partners [Available now in Course 1!]

 - Medication: How medication works, why it might not work as well as it could, and why couples absolutely must be pro-active in working with the physician (and how therapists can assist) [Available now in Course 2, on sleep and medication]